ilios/user-guide/courses-and-sessions/sessions/session-leadership.md

 ![add user as session administrator](../../images/session_leadership/add_user_as_session_administrator.png)

-Below you can see "Nicholas Gutierrez" has been added correctly to the list.
+Below you can see "Nicholas Gutierrez" has been added as session administrator.

 ![user added](../../images/session_leadership/user_added.png)